Account managers have a big job to do. This list of the 15 best account management blogs will give you the skills you need to do it.

 The little number indicates how many unread articles in your feed.

 Millionaires are made in 30 minutes a day – so remember to check your feed regularly.

 Finally, if you find an article you like, why not share it? (*hint*)

-That’s my list of the 15 best account management blogs of 2019 and the easiest way for you to read them.
+That’s my list of the 15 best account management blogs but the easiest way for you to decide is to read them.
 What’d I miss?
 Share your favourite blogs in the comments.